nichollsh/SOCRATES/README.md

 This has to be done manually and will require editing a lot of files.
 The easiest thing to do is to search for the gas "ho2no2" across all files and copy what you see.
 Always add new gases to the end of the existing lists.
-This will require changing function calls and various hardcoded arrays and variable names.
-You should expect to change these files:
+This will require changing function calls, various hardcoded arrays and variables.
+You should expect to edit these files:
 * `julia/src/SOCRATES_C.f90`
 * `julia/src/SOCRATES.jl`
 * `spectraltools/src/phys.py`